 By learning songs that are within your grasp, you can build your confidence and start sounding good right away.
 As an added benefit, once you’ve learned one song really well, it’s easier to learn the next!

 Click on each artist for our suggested beginner chords, intermediate riffs, and advanced solos.
-Also included are links to the free downloadable guitar tab so you can play along with your favorite songs.

 Top 10 electric guitar songs for Beginners